-Construction has begun in Melbourne on a new cancer centre that will bring oncology and haematology specialists, multidisciplinary services, researchers and other services under one roof.
+Construction has begun in Melbourne on a new melanoma and cancer clinical trials centre that will bring specialists, multidisciplinary services, researchers and other services under one roof.

 The Paula Fox Melanoma and Cancer Centre is a $152 million venture funded jointly by the Victorian state and Commonwealth governments and philanthropic donations with the aim of providing comprehensive skin cancer care services on one site.

 The new centre, on St Kilda Road next to the Alfred Hospital, will be home to the Victorian Melanoma Service, Alfred Cancer Services, and the Australian Clinical Trials Centre.
 And as part of the Alfred Health’s greater ‘TrialHub’ program, it will also improve access to treatment for cancer patients in regional Victoria, according to Chief Executive Professor Andrew Way.

 “The centre will support the delivery of advanced cancer care — particularly for ‘Australia’s cancer’ melanoma — while playing a role in extending the availability of a range of cancer and other clinical trials into regional and rural areas,” Professor Way said.